Ann Elise Hampton

 Before joining the team, Ann-Elise worked collaboratively on the design schemes for some of Sydney’s most prominent art galleries.
 As Project Architect at MHNDU, her projects have ranged from multi-million-dollar waterfront residences to a backyard tiny house.
 She leads her team from concept design through to council approval, documentation and construction of many high-end houses.
-Each project is met with a fresh approach to meet the desires of clients and take best advantage of the sites, which have been predominantly on steeply sloping sites with extensive harbour views.
+Each project is met with a fresh approach to meet the desires of her clients and take best advantage of the sites, which have been predominantly steeply sloping with extensive harbour views.

 Ann-Elise has also tutored various subjects at the University of Technology, Sydney and Sydney University, and has represented on design juries at various universities.